dgis/emu48android/ReadMe.txt

 TODO
 - Bug: Port1 is not enable from the state.e48 file!
-- Sound
 - Support 8bits images
-- Bug: No refresh with the clock
 - Option to allow rotation
 - Option to auto hide the menu
 - Bitmap corruption when touching the buttons